LiqTech International (NASDAQ:LIQT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a report released on Saturday.
-The brokerage issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a research note published on Friday morning.
+The firm issued a sell rating on the stock.

 Institutional Investors Weigh In On LiqTech International